MohamedCS1/Android-Testing/README.md

 ﻿# AndroidUITesting
-Testing activities in isolation test suites also try firebase test lab
+Testing activities in isolation and use test suites also try firebase test lab